Identifying the Context Shift between Test Benchmarks and Production Data: Model Organism Domains for Addressing Context Shift in Applied Machine Learning

-In the field of affective computing, facial expression recognition (FER) is a task for classifying human facial expressions with affective labels~\cite{cohn2015automated, li_deep_2020}, which can be a useful component for designing human-AI interactions with computational empathy~\cite{picard2000affective, paiva2017empathy}.
-Model-based FER is similar to how humans recognize the emotions of others (called empathic accuracy in affective science~\cite{ickes1993empathic} and emotion reasoning in developmental psychology~\cite{ruba_development_2020}) except that FER is based solely on facial expressions whereas affect recognition can include information about someone's gestures, language, tone, physiological measurements, and the long-tail of context, which can include factors such as the temperature outside, the social relationship between two individuals, and more.
+In the field of affective computing, facial expression recognition (FER) is a task to classify human facial expressions with affective labels~\cite{cohn2015automated, li_deep_2020}, which can be a useful component in designing human-AI interactions with computational empathy~\cite{picard2000affective, paiva2017empathy, groh2022computational}.
+Model-based FER is similar to how humans recognize the emotions of others (called empathic accuracy in affective science~\cite{ickes1993empathic} and emotion reasoning in developmental psychology~\cite{ruba_development_2020}) except that FER is based solely on facial expressions, whereas affect recognition can include information about someone's gestures, language, tone, physiological measurements, and the long-tail of context, which can include factors such as the temperature outside, the social relationship between two individuals, what happened the day before, and more.